Zmyslny/laravel-inline-scripts/README.md

 </head>
 ```

-This package makes it much more convenient by allowing you to keep inline scripts in separate JavaScript files, which enables:
+This package makes it much more convenient by allowing you to keep inline scripts in separate JavaScript files, which enables ✨:

 - **Complex script processing** using dedicated PHP classes _(see example below)_
 - **Variable passing** from PHP to JavaScript _(see example below)_